microsoft/azuredevopslabs/labs/tfs/readme.md

 You can get access to the virtual machine the following ways:

 - **Download the Virtual Machine** - You can download the virtual machine, if you prefer to use it offline.
 Please see below for instructions to download the VM.
 - **Try it on Technet Virtual Labs** - **Coming soon** We will be publishing the labs to TechNet so that you can try them online from the convenience of your browser.
-No downloads, No Setup required!
+No downloads, No setup required!

 - **Run it on Azure** - If you prefer to run the VM on Azure, you can simply upload the VHD to your Azure storage and create a VM from the VHD.
 Please see this article [Create a Windows VM from a specialized disk](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/create-vm-specialized).